fbgallet/roam-extension-speech-to-roam/README.md

 NB: API fees should not be confused with the ChatGPT Plus subscription; they are strictly separate.
 You do not need the ChatGPT plus subscription to use Live AI Assistant.

 - To use Claude models, provide your Anthropic API key (by copying/pasting an existing key or generating a new one via [this link](https://console.anthropic.com/settings/keys)).

-⚠️ Be aware that your data (your API key, your prompt, and the selected context) are sent to Anthropic API via a remote server that I had to set up to communicate with the API from Roam (which is not necessary for the OpenAI API).
-The code of this server is open source and can be viewed [here](https://github.com/fbgallet/ai-api-back).
-Your data is not stored on the server; it is sent directly to the Anthropic API.

 - To use [other existing models](https://openrouter.ai/docs#models), you can provide an OpenRouter API Key or a Groq API Key.
 You can define OpenRouter as your default model provider or use it as a complement to direct access to OpenAI and Anthropic API.
 Using Groq, you can also replace default Whisper model by `whisper-large-v3` model!